aklinkert/JWebSocketChat/README.markdown

 ---------------------

 If you care for the browsers which don't have native WebSocket support yet you can additionally include the files provided by [web-socket-js](https://github.com/gimite/web-socket-js "web-socket-js").
 Those scripts will try to establish WebSocket connections using Flash when necessary.

+Please consider that some browsers only allow Flash socket connections to port 843 because of Flash policy restrictions.